If there is any inconsistency between the Privacy Laws and this Policy, the Privacy Laws will prevail to the extent of the inconsistency.

 2. Information you make public

-Certain services we provide and features on the Site are open to any other Site user to view, such as our blog (if any), community forum (if any) and certain aspects of your personal user profile (if any).
-Any information you create or post in these locations may be available and accessible to other users of the Site.
+Certain services we provide and features on our Services are open to any other Service user to view, such as our blog (if any), community forum (if any) and certain aspects of your personal user profile (if any).
+Any information you create or post in these locations may be available and accessible to other users of our Services.

 We strongly urge you to exercise caution when deciding to disclose your personal information by such means.
 You agree to assume all responsibility for all personal information that you have made public.